 why does gaap require accrual accounting - You're The Only One I've Told

-Hosting An Accounting Event - You're The Only One I've Told
+Guide to GAAP: Generally Accepted Accounting Principles - You're The Only One I've Told

 GAAP: Definition, Principles, Benefits and Limitations - You're The Only One I've Told